 If you are not familiar with the term, “sextortion,” it describes online extortion where the perpetrator threatens to share your intimate photos or videos unless you give in to their demands.
 Most often, the extortionist demands money in exchange for not posting your intimate and explicit images online for the world to see.

-Sextortion goes by many names, so you may have heard it referred to as:
+Sextortion goes by several names, so you may have heard it referred to as:

 The fundamental difference between sextortion and other forms of extortion or blackmail is that sextortion involves a threat to reveal intimate images or videos if the perpetrator’s demands are not met.